-Riding London double-decker buses seem like a dream, but for Londoners, they're simply one of the ways they get around.
+Riding London's double-decker buses seem like a dream, but for Londoners, they're simply one of the ways they get around.
 That's true for tourists, too, but it's still a "This is London!" blast to watch the city go by from the top deck of a bright red bus.

 Whether or not you'll get to ride a double-decker bus when taking the London buses does somewhat depend on your route, but if you're in central London (like Piccadilly Circus) you're likely to be able to grab one with ease.
 Get an Oyster card and hop on for a ride around the city, or simply tap your debit card on the scanner if you have a contactless card.

 Where to Sit

-You want to sit on the top deck, of course -- that's the fun!
+You want to sit on the top deck, of course, that's fun!
 The stairs are behind the driver, who sits on the right.
 You may see a small TV screen behind the stairs; it may pan the top floor if you want to ensure a seat is open before you climb.

-Credit card-sized plastic passes called Oyster cards give you lots of London tube and bus rides for cheap, and you can buy Oyster passes in London convenience stores or at tube stations.
+Credit card-sized plastic passes called Oyster cards will give you lots of London tube and bus rides for cheap, and you can buy Oyster passes in London convenience stores or at tube stations.
 Get a week's Oyster pass if you're staying three or more days; it's worth it.

-Oyster cards are a minimum of 5 GBP and you can recharge at any time with any amount.
+Oyster cards can be recharged at any time with any amount.
 You'll get a deposit and any leftover cash back when you return the Oyster pass at tube stations.